wasp-lang/open-saas/blog/src/content/docs/guides/analytics.md

 Plausible is an open-source, privacy-friendly alternative to Google Analytics.
 It's also easier to use than Google if you use their hosted service, which is a paid feature.
 But, it is completely free if you want to self-host it, although this comes with some additional setup steps.

+If you're looking to add analytics to your blog, you can follow the [Adding Analytics to your Blog](#adding-analytics-to-your-blog) section at the end of this guide.

 ## Plausible

 ### Hosted Plausible